bermejo4/Secure_IoT_Medical_Infrastructure/Documentation/Paper.md

 ## 4.3.
 MQTT & Broker

 MQTT is implemented from the internal server towards the MQTT Broker and beyond.
 For its implementation, the "paho-mqtt" python library is employed in the server.
 The topics are defined by the internal server, the MQTT broker publishes them, and then each device or service must know the topic which it wants to access for each information.
 The topic has a directory string structure so it has an intuitive format.
-The internal server shares the following topics:
+The internal server shares the following topics (where "iot_dev_01" refers to the identified IoT device):
 ```
 Pico/iot_dev_01/Physiological_Data/Temperature
 Pico/iot_dev_01/Physiological_Data/Pulse_Signal